Back to top

 Transitioning to a senior role typically involves:

-5. Staying updated with the latest technologies and best practices
+5. Staying current with evolving tools, frameworks, and best practices

-6. Building a strong portfolio of complex projects
+6. Building a strong portfolio that demonstrates complex, end-to-end work

-7. Developing soft skills like communication and problem-solving
+7. Developing soft skills: communication, stakeholder management, and problem-solving under pressure

 Faqs Your Burning Questions Answered